chardane/ClarifaiRuby/README.md

 # ClarifaiRuby

-Made with love, from Prince Wilson and Charlyn Gonda (because they are awesome).
+Made with :heart:, from Prince Wilson and Charlyn Gonda (because they are awesome).

 This gem is an unofficial Ruby client for Clarifai's image recognition API.